F1 Enthusiast | Michael Schumacher Fan | Grown to Respect Ayrton Senna | Discovering Past Masters in F1 | Amazed by F1 Cars!

 The Brazilian GP promised an exciting contest, and everybody waited with a bated breath for the turn of the lights.
 As the lights turned off, Mika made a good start, but Michael got off well too.
 As such, Michael gained a position and almost took Mika before turn one.

-Mika held his position and was defending an aggressive Michael at his tail.
+Mika held his position and was defending an aggressive Michael on his tail.
 Mika didn’t have to bother about Michael for too long as at the start of the second lap Michael ripped past Mika.
 That overtake was the least expected from a Ferrari car over the McLaren.
 But sooner than later it became apparent that the Ferraris were on a two-stop strategy against McLarens’ one-stop.

 Take a look at the race summary here: